 While the AMC White Mountain Guide lists all of the estimated hiking times listed above (based on a book time pace), you can calculate your segment travel times with a different pace using the following formula:

 ((Segment Distance (miles) / Mph pace without elevation gain) x 60) + ((Segment elevation gain (feet) / 1000) x Minutes required to climb 1000 feet)

 For example, if you hike at 3 miles per hour and can climb 1000 feet in 20 minutes, it would take you (2/3 x 60) + ((1000/1000) x 20) or 60 minutes to hike 2 miles with 1ooo feet of elevation gain.

 If you use kilometers and meters, you can simply substitute them into the formula above replacing miles and feet.

 Once you’ve computed the new segment times, you can add them all up and get a cumulative time estimate for a given route and pace.
-If you’re creating a TCP in a spreadsheet, this is a excellent reference for calculating cumulative column values.
+If you’re creating a TCP in a spreadsheet, this is an excellent reference for calculating cumulative column values.

 Adding rest break times

 No one hikes a complete Presidential Traverse without stopping a few times to refill their water bottles at the Madison Springs Hut or the Lakes of the Clouds Hut, or to grab a chili dog at the Mt Washington Cafeteria.
-If you figure on 20 minute stops at the huts and an hour long break on Mt Washington, you’ll want to add another 1:40 to your Presidential Traverse Time Control Plan.
+If you figure on 20-minute stops at the huts and an hour-long break on Mt Washington, you’ll want to add another 1:40 to your Presidential Traverse Time Control Plan.